MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 ##### Step Count

-Tap the *Step Count* button to view the number of step you have taken today or change your target goal for each day.
+Tap the *Step Count* button to view the number of steps you have taken today or change your target goal for each day.

 <img src="/img/howto/mPerf/mPerfStepCount.png">